Presidency of Cristina Fernández de Kirchner: 2012

 After the electoral victory of 2011, the ruling party regained control over both chambers of Congress.
 They initiated a period of fiscal reform, which included several tax increases, limits to wage increases, but increases in protectionism and reorganization of state-owned enterprises.
 Congress passed an anti-terrorism law, criticized for its vague and imprecise terms, that may allow it to be used against political opponents of the government.
-Hugo Moyano, main union leader, who was a strong supporter of kirchnerism, began to oppose the President.
+Hugo Moyano, main union leader, who was a strong supporter of kirchnerism, began to oppose the president.
 Moyano would later organize a big protest at Plaza de Mayo, with 30,000 people, requesting the abolition of capital gains tax.
 However, her close union ally Enrique Omar Suárez, another powerful union leader, has remained in support of her.
-The Vice President Amado Boudou got involved in a political scandal, suspected of favoring the Ciccone currency printing business.
+The vice president Amado Boudou got involved in a political scandal, suspected of favoring the Ciccone currency printing business.
 The poor maintenance of rail services led to a rail disaster that left 51 dead and 703 injured.
 The government has also begun to devote more attention to the Falkland Islands sovereignty dispute (prompted by the 30th anniversary of the Falklands War).
 Fernández also supported the nationalization of YPF.

 In 2012, the government tightened currency controls, allowing access to other currencies to only those people who traveled outside the country.
 The blockade of other currencies affected financial activities and led to a black market in currencies.
 On 15 May, The governor of the Buenos Aires province Daniel Scioli voiced his intention to run for the presidency in 2015.
 On 11 July, Fernández criticized the administration of the Buenos Aires province because the provincial government didn't have money to pay their workers wages.
-The province requested a transfer of funds from the federal government but were initially denied by the President.
+The province requested a transfer of funds from the federal government but were initially denied by Kirchner.
 On 20 July, the federal government agreed to transfer funds to the province.
 Moyano claimed the denial to transfer funds was to harm Scioli's image, as Scioli has the highest rate of approval of any governor in the nation.